vchibrikov/AFMPL/README - AFMPL_data_treatment.md

  where $λ$ is the persistence length, $θ$ is the angle (in rad) between tangent directions of any two segments along a fibril contour separated by an arc length $l$.

+Graphical respresentation of BCF method is provided on image below:

 ## Mean-squared midpoint displacement (MSMD)

 A different method thatcan be successfully applied only to very stiff fiber-like objects ($l < λ$) is the mean-squared midpoint displacement (MSMD).
 The equation, describing the behavior of a midpoint deviation has the following form: